 Still Not Sure if SLC3 Membership is Right for Your Organization?

 SLC3’s focus on improving the cost effectiveness of labor resources

-- Productivity – Council members affect construction productivity through participation in research and educational opportunities.
-The Council’s Strategic Plan includes initiatives to improve productivity.
+- Best Practices – Council members affect construction best practices through participation in research, collaboration and educational opportunities.

 - Competitiveness – Growth is a major theme for the Council.
 St. Louis must compete with major metropolitan areas for development opportunities.
 The construction industry must support this competition through improved value.

-- Industry Relations – The Council meets regularly with the St. Louis Construction Cooperative (SLCC), contractor associations, labor leadership, designers, and professional organizations on a routine basis.
+- Industry Relations – The Council meets regularly with the St. Louis Construction Cooperative (SLCC), contractor associations, labor leadership, designers, and professional organizations.
 You have an opportunity to share your goals, ideas, and concerns with key construction industry leadership.